elixir-lang/elixir/README.md

 ## Variables and Pattern Matching

-Elixir inherits single assignment variables and pattern matching from Erlang.
-This means there isn't an assignment operator, but rather a match operator.
-A variable can be assigned just once:
+Variables in Elixir works different from Erlang.
+You can assign to them several times:

     x = 1
+    x = 2

+However, you can force a match to happen prefixing `~` to the variable name:

-    x = 2  % => Raises a bad match error, because x is already equals to 1
+    ~x = 3  % => Raises a bad match error, because x was last bound to 2

 In Erlang/Elixir terms, a variable that was not assigned yet is called *unbound variable*.
 Let's see more examples: